AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 The following is high level steps to follow to build the app.
 We will detail what goes in each step in the next section
 ### Add AIFNetworking library
 1. Create an Xcode Project with SingleView application template
-2. Create and run a Podfile to add the  AIFNetworking library
+2. Create a Podfile and install AFNetworking library

 ### Movies Screen
 3. Add a TableViewController to display list of movies